mathgladiator/adama-lang/docs/docs/why-04-stable.md

 Third, stability requires a closed ecosystem.
 Adama will not support direct networking or disk access.
 This is why many games from the 90s can be emulated with great success, and this is why some MMOs are gone forever.

 Fourth, stability requires a lack of growth.
-Adama and the run-time is limited such that no more than 1,000 people can play a single game at a time.
+Adama and the run-time are limited such that no more than 1,000 people can play a single game at a time.
 There, growth solved!

-The reality of this desire to achieve stabiliy is a disciplined approach.
+The reality of this desire to achieve stability is a disciplined approach.
 This project is not going to be done in a weekend, but a decade.

-> Slow is smooth smooth is fast.
+> Slow is smooth, smooth is fast.